What to Do About Distracting Thoughts When Trying to Concentrate

 – Lee Iacocca

-“When every physical and mental resources is focused, one’s power to solve a problem multiplies tremendously.”
+“When every physical and mental resource is focused, one’s power to solve a problem multiplies tremendously.”

 – Norman Vincent Peale